4. 12. 2025 | EUTI, Peace and security, PR

 Sending authorities need to cover all costs for their participants’ travel and accommodation (including breakfast) during the residential part of the course.

-During the course, POTC will cover the costs for:
+During the training, POTC will cover the costs for:

 – daily local transport (bus) between the designated hotel and the course venue;